What are magic mushrooms and psilocybin?

 Extent of use

-In the U.S., the National Survey on Drug Use and Health (NSDUH) suggested that, between 2009 and 2015, around 8.5 percent of people reported lifetime use of psilocybin.
+In the U.S., the National Survey on Drug Use and Health (NSDUH) suggested that, between 2009 and 2015, around 8.5 percent of people reported using psilocybin at some point in their life.

 When people use psilocybin, it is usually at dance clubs or in select groups of people seeking a transcendent spiritual experience.

-However, its effectiveness and safety have been questioned.
+However, scientists have questioned its effectiveness and safety as a therapeutic measure.

 Street names for psilocybin